smartfog/fogflow/doc/en/source/performance.rst

 Experiement Setup
 -------------------

-**FogFlow system:** To test the performance, I have deployed one cloud node(2vCPUs, 4 GB RAM) and two edge node(2vCPUs, 4 GB RAM) in doker container.
+**FogFlow system:** To test the performance, I have deployed one cloud node(4vCPUs, 16 GB RAM) and two edge node(4vCPUs, 8 GB RAM) in doker container.

 **Listener client:** To measure the delay of context update from the moment sent by a context producer to the time received by a subscriber we are using listener client.
-Listener client is deployed on localhost(5cpu, 8GB RAM)
+Listener client is deployed on a VM(4cpu, 8GB RAM)

 **Testing tool:** TO produce the test data for fogflow broker we are using Apache JMeter testing tool.
-JMeter is deployed on localhost(5cpu, 8GB RAM)
+JMeter is deployed on a VM(8cpu, 8GB RAM)

 Throughput and latency to create new entities
 --------------------------------------------------

+**To test the performance of subscription and upsert API**

 .. figure:: figures/1.1.png